-It is a process of removing the layer from the surface of workpiece so as to get good surface finish on the outer surface of the material called as Machinability.
+It is a process of removing the layer from the surface of the workpiece so as to get a good surface finish on the outer surface of the material called as Machinability.

-When a material is loaded with a force, it produces a stress which then causes a material to deform.
+When a material is loaded with a force, it produces stress which then causes the material to deform.

-It is defined as the ratio of change in dimension to its original dimensions called as strain.
+It is defined as the ratio of change in dimension to its original dimensions called a strain.